-Of all the floor tile types, ceramic ones are probably the most popular, and, it’s not hard to see why.
-Not only are they extremely resistant and easy to work with, but also they offer a wide range of design possibilities.
+Of all the types of floor tile, ceramic is probably the most popular, and it’s not hard to see why.
+Not only are ceramic tiles extremely resistant and easy to work with, but they also offer a wide range of design possibilities.

 Keep in mind that ceramic tiles tend to absorb water, so you should advise your clients not to install them outdoors.
 Moreover, ceramic tile doesn’t hold heat very well, and it can become a bit uncomfortable during winter.

 Although ceramic and porcelain tiles are clay based materials, the subtle difference between them caused some experts to declare porcelain as the best type of floor tile.
 For starters, porcelain tiles are manufactured from a denser clay than ceramic, and they are fired at an extremely high temperature.
 As a result, porcelain tiles are sturdier and more resistant to damage than ceramic ones.

 Porcelain is also very dense, which makes the porosity of the material negligible.
-In other words, they don’t absorb as much water as ceramic tiles and can resist frost and dramatic temperature changes.
-Porcelain is, thus, suitable for almost any domestic application (and even some commercial ones with light foot traffic.)
+In other words, it doesn’t absorb as much water as ceramic tile and can resist frost and dramatic temperature changes.
+Porcelain is thus more suitable for almost any domestic application (and even some commercial ones with light foot traffic.)

 Porcelain tiles are available in both polished and unpolished versions.
 You can even opt for glazed porcelain tiles, although they are less robust regarding thickness and density.

 Due to the minerals used and the manufacturing process, quarry tile is typically harder than other types of floor tile.
 Moreover, it has very low porosity, meaning that it will not absorb water.
 As a result, quarry tiles are an ideal option for outdoor tiling, but they can also be used inside.

 Mosaic tiles are a major trend, especially for rooms like bathrooms or kitchens.
-Tiles of one inch are easier to install in a small room than compared to large ones.
+Tiles of one inch are easier to install in a small room compared to a larger one.
 However, to get the spectacular appearance of mosaic tiles, you need to make sure that you are using the right tools.

 Types of Stone Tile